discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - 30% will not require a copy edit
 - 10% will be copy edited onshore by eLife UK freelancers.

-##Waiting steps

-####Decision letter and response
+##Decision letter and response

+####Expectations:
 These items are not ready at the point of export.
 The turnaorund time for them to be produced is 3-5 days.
-On completion, they will be uploaded to an FTP site, using a specific file-naming criteria and will be processed into the article by the vendor.
+On completion, they will be delivered by email using a template email.
+When these are delivered they should be moved to Publisher: Deliver letters on

 Note, there can be figures/tables/videos in the author response.
 We anticipate this step will require input at the vednor end.

-####Digest
+####Output:

+####Turnaround time:
+####Volume:

+##Digest
 This is the final expected item for an article before it can be delivered to the author.
 It is a standard piece of simple content.
 Can this be dropped into a placeholder in the article on ECS and checked by eLife production staff before pressing the button to deliver the author email? **TBC**